mockdeep/boon-blog/source/articles/2015-04-13-react-dnd-example-simplified.html.markdown

 a React app, so it was challenging for me to parse out what were the critical bits for React DnD to function.
 To further my own understanding, I stripped out all of the ES6 syntax and some of the non-essential code to getting the most basic drag and drop implementation up and running.
-Check it out below, as well as the [original example][dnd-original-example] for reference.
+READMORE Check it out below, as well as the [original example][dnd-original-example] for reference.
 This was built in the context of a rails app with [react-rails][react-rails] and [rails-assets][rails-assets]-react-dnd, though I think the code should work readily outside of the rails context.